List of Marvel Comics characters: A: Armless Tiger Man

 Gustav Hertz, better known as the Armless Tiger Man, is a supervillain who first appeared in the 1940s, then fell into obscurity for decades before being revived in stories set during the WWII era.
 Armless Tiger Man first appeared in Marvel Mystery Comics #26 and was created by Paul Gustavson and Al Bellman.

 As the name indicates, the Armless Tiger Man does not have any arms, having lost them in an industrial accident in his youth.
 Instead, he is a skilled fighter with his sharpened teeth and feet.
 Being recruited by the Gestapo he was used as a Nazi-henchman in several Marvel comic stories set in World War II.
 He was originally an enemy of the Golden Age Angel but also had run-ins with Captain America and Black Panther.
 Armless Tiger Man first appeared in Marvel Mystery Comics #26 and was created by Paul Gustavson and Al Bellman.

 Armless Tiger Man in other media

 Armless Tiger Man appears in a teaser image for Marvel Avengers Alliance, parodying the cover of X-Men #141.
 He is one of the victims of the Circle of Eight and is found dead alongside Lady Octopus.

+Armor

+Armor (Hisako Ichiki (市来 久子, Ichiki Hisako)) is a superheroine appearing in American comic books published by Marvel Comics.
+Armor is a Japanese mutant with the power to generate an exoskeleton made of psionic red energy, granting her various offensive abilities.
+Armor was introduced as a student of the Xavier Institute and went on to join the X-Men.
+She would later join other superhero groups such as S.W.O.R.D. and the New Mutants.
+Armor first appeared in Astonishing X-Men (vol. 3) #4 (October, 2004), and was created by Joss Whedon and John Cassaday.

+In the Ultimate Universe, Armor is the main protagonist of Peach Momoko's Ultimate X-Men (vol. 2).